josesaribeiro/google-taxonomy/README.md

 node taxo taxo [--read <language>]
 ```

 > The parameter `--read <language>` can be suppressed.
 The default will then be assume.
-Currently the default is `pt-BR`.
+The default configuration can be set at the config [file](./config/index.js).

 In order to retrieve the list of items in the first level just run: